superdev-1018/solidity-example/content/articles/artboards.md

 In the example below you can see the Breakpoint is `960`. this, of course, stands for `960px` or our desktop size.
 Suggesting the Artboard shows how our website will look on a Desktop browser.

-{{< cld src="v1550264892/hc/naming-artboards-in-sketch-03.jpg" alt="Breaking down the identifier code" caption="Breaking down the identifier code" >}}
+{{< cld src="v1550264892/hc/naming-artboards-in-sketch-03.jpg" alt="Breaking down the identifier code" caption="Nº01 Breaking down the identifier code" >}}

 ### The Flow